On volumes and filling collections of multicurves: Abstract

 \section{Abstract}

 Let $S$ be a surface of negative Euler characteristic and consider a finite filling collection $\Gamma$ of closed curves on $S$ in minimal position.
 An observation of Foulon and Hasselblatt shows that $PT(S) \setminus \hat{\Gamma}$ is a finite-volume hyperbolic 3-manifold, where $PT(S)$ is the projectivized tangent bundle and $\hat\Gamma$ is the set of tangent lines to $\Gamma$.
 In particular, $vol(PT(S) \setminus \hat{\Gamma})$ is a mapping class group invariant of the collection $\Gamma$.
-In this paper, we give the first quasi-isometric bounds for this volume in the special case where $\Gamma$ is a filling pair of simple closed curves.
-More generally, we study hyperbolic links $\bar\Gamma$ in a Seifert-fibered space $N$ over $S$.
-When $\bar\Gamma$ is stratified, as defined in this paper, we show that the volume of $N\setminus\bar\Gamma$ is quasi-isometric to expressions involving distances in the pants graph.
-Lastly, we demonstrate that the notion of stratification arises naturally for large families of canonical links.
+When $\Gamma$ is a filling pair of simple closed curves, we show that this volume is coarsely comparable to Weil-Petersson distance between strata in Teichm\"uller space.
+Our main tool is the study of {\it stratified} hyperbolic links $\bar\Gamma$ in a Seifert-fibered space $N$ over $S$.
+For such links, the volume of $N\setminus\bar\Gamma$ is coarsely comparable to expressions involving distances in the pants graph.